 (D) The fact that a physician, dentist or other licensed practitioner renders, prescribes, orders, certifies, recommends, approves, or submits a claim for a procedure, item, or service does not, in and of itself make the procedure, item, or service medically necessary and does not guarantee payment for it.”
 (07/01/15)

 8.1 How should a hospital’s Medicaid DSH data logs be organized?

 8.2a If an inpatient admission or series of outpatient encounter crosses two hospital fiscal years, in which fiscal year should the uninsured charges be recorded in the Medicaid Cost Report Schedule F and the related data logs?

 CMS requires Medicaid DSH logs to be formatted as outlined in the Patient Log Templates linked to in the introduction to these FAQs.

 8.2b Do hospitals get credit for old patient accounts that are written off to HCAP?

 Uninsured care charges should be recorded in the cost report and logs for the fiscal year in which the discharge date or service date occurred.
-This will require split-billing any series outpatient claim that crosses fiscal years.
+This will require split-billing any series of outpatient claims that crosses fiscal years.